nsrau/azure-docs.it-it/articles/iot-edge/deploy-modbus-gateway.md

 ## <a name="next-steps"></a>Passaggi successivi

-- Per altre informazioni sul modo in cui i dispositivi IoT Edge possono operare come gateway, vedere [creare un dispositivo IoT Edge come gateway trasparente](./how-to-create-transparent-gateway.md).
+- To learn more about how IoT Edge devices can act as gateways, see [Create an IoT Edge device that acts as a transparent gateway](./how-to-create-transparent-gateway.md).
-- Per altre informazioni sul funzionano dei moduli di IoT Edge, vedere [moduli comprendere Azure IoT Edge](iot-edge-modules.md).
+- For more information about how IoT Edge modules work, see [Understand Azure IoT Edge modules](iot-edge-modules.md).